Charlotte Mason

 Charlotte Maria Shaw Mason (1 January 1842 – 16 January 1923) was a British educator and reformer in England at the turn of the twentieth century.
 She proposed to base the education of children upon a wide and liberal curriculum.
-She was inspired by the writings of the Bible, John Amos Comenius, Matthew Arnold and John Ruskin.
+She worked for five years under Fanny Trevor at Bishop Otter College.

+Mason's philosophy of education has been summarized as emanating from two principles, that "children are born persons" and "education is the science of relations."
+Mason promoted a humanistic and highly integrative model for education which emphasized cultivating a love of learning in children as well as spiritual and moral formation.
+Her theories have become especially influential in the Christian education and homeschooling movements.

 Biography

 Charlotte Mason was born in the hamlet of Garth near Bangor on the Northwest tip of Wales, near Caernarfon.
 Garth has now been incorporated into the modern city of Bangor.
 An only child, she was mostly educated at home by her parents.

 Mason taught for more than ten years at Davison School in Worthing, England.
 During this time she developed her vision for "a liberal education for all".

+Mason was employed in 1874 at the Bishop Otter Teacher Training College under the Lady Principal of Fanny Trevor in Chichester.
+She worked there till 1878 as Senior Governess and gave a series of lectures about the education of children under 9, later published as Home Education (1886).

 Between 1880 and 1892, Mason wrote a popular geography series called The Ambleside Geography Books: